AML Laws and Regulations in the US 2024—What Has Changed?

-Learn how financial institutions can stay AML-compliant in the United States and ensure a smooth onboarding process.
+Learn how financial institutions can stay AML-compliant in the United States.
+Explore recent regulatory changes and how businesses can ensure a smooth onboarding process.

-Learn how financial institutions can stay AML-compliant in the United States and ensure a smooth onboarding process.
+Learn how financial institutions can stay AML-compliant in the United States.
+Explore recent regulatory changes and how businesses can ensure a smooth onboarding process.

 The United States is a leader in the fight against money laundering and the financing of terrorism.
-Still, up to $300 billion is laundered in the US annually, with AML compliance costing US firms up to $25.3 billion per year.
+Still, up to $300 billion is laundered through the US annually.

 The US was one of the first countries in the world to make money laundering a federal crime with its Money Laundering Control Act of 1986 (Public Law 99-570).
 Today, the US is a member of the Financial Action Task Force (FATF) and has a strong AML/CFT framework that imposes heavy penalties for noncompliance.
-One recent example is the $29m fine imposed on crypto exchange Bittrex for violating the Bank Secrecy Act.
+Just recently, in October 2024, TD Bank was hit with a record $3 billion fine over money laundering.

-To avoid severe penalties, financial institutions must know the relevant AML requirements in the US and understand how to stay compliant.
+To avoid severe penalties and keep reputation clean, financial institutions must know the relevant AML requirements in the US and understand how to stay compliant.
 We’ve come up with the following guidelines to help.

-Financial institutions must comply with AML rules in the US and maintain risk-based AML programs.
-This includes:
+The following institutions must comply with AML regulations in the US and maintain risk-based AML programs:

 Foreign subsidiaries of US financial institutions must also comply with United States anti-money laundering laws.